 About Great Himalaya Trail 21 days (3rd step)

 Langtang region is one of the easily accessible trekking destinations of Nepal.
 But it is still one of the least traveled trails in comparison to the majority of trekkers.
 The valley embraces its Budhhisttamang culture which is one of the highlights of the trek.
-Likewise, the stunning views of DorjeLakpa(6990m), Langtang Ri (6370m) and LangtangLirung(7245m) are seen throughout most of the journey.
-The trek traverses through dense Langtang National park which shelters Himalayan pheasants, Himalayan deer, Himalayan bears, monkeys and endangered animals like red panda.
-Together with that, the beautiful and vast yak pastures are a visibly pleasing.
+Likewise, the stunning views of DorjeLakpa(6990m), Langtang Ri (6370m), and LangtangLirung(7245m) are seen throughout most of the journey.
+The trek traverses through dense Langtang National park which shelters Himalayan pheasants, Himalayan deer, Himalayan bears, monkeys, and endangered animals like red panda.
+Together with that, the beautiful and vast yak pastures are visibly pleasing.

 The trail starts with a drive to Chutara from Kathmandu and includes going through many charming traditional villages.
-Before commencing the trek, you will spend a day visiting UNESCO listed world heritage sites of Kathmandu valley where you will visit places like Swayambhu, Kathmandu Durbar Square and Bhaktapur Durbar Square.
+Before commencing the trek, you will spend a day visiting UNESCO-listed world heritage sites of Kathmandu valley where you will visit places like Swayambhu, Kathmandu Durbar Square and Bhaktapur Durbar Square.
 You will also visit the ancient monastery KyanjinGompa which is located near Tserko.
 Also learn more about the people of the Langtang region, their culture, customs, and traditions.
 Get a chance to witness the Syabru dance which is a gem of the valley.

 For those who want to trek remote or off the beaten path and discover the glory of the Langtang region then they should trek for this Shift.
 It is visually pleasing at the same time will give a thrilling experience in the Himalayan terrain of Nepal.
-Join Himalayan Ecological Trek in this amazing journey and make some meaningful memory from trekking in Nepal.
+Join Himalayan Ecological Trekking in this amazing journey and make some meaningful memory from trekking in Nepal.